Urucas/android-device-monitor-slack-integration/README.md

 }
 ```

-Now run the example
+Now you are clear to go...
 ```bash
 npm start
 ```

-It should look something like this
+It should start monitoring and look something like this;
 <img src="https://raw.githubusercontent.com/Urucas/android-device-monitor-slack-integration/master/screen.png" />

 A simple example on how to integrate [android-device-monitor](https://github.com/Urucas/android-device-monitor)
-with Slack and receive a notification every an event is fired with your
+with Slack and receive a notification every time an event is fired with your
-conected devices
+conected devices.